magao-x/handbook/operating/software/utils/fdpr.rst

 camsci2     5MHz, 512x512 ROI (centered on PSF at 75mm), ~15 fps (or fastest possible)
 ==========  =====

-Running ``send_to_preset fdpr_camsci2_halpha`` will set all devices to the above configuration, except camsci2 (provided devices that require homing have been homed -- this is a work in progress).
+Running ``pyindi_send_preset fdpr_camsci2_halpha`` will set all devices to the above configuration, except camsci2 (provided devices that require homing have been homed -- this is a work in progress).

 The PSF should be in focus and saturated at the 75 mm position.
 If it is egregiously out of focus, you can drive it to focus using ``dmncpcModes`` (if it's a large change in focus, this normally introduces astigmatism as well).